Former Attis Ethanol plant fire finally out - NewsBreak

 Oswego County Legislature Vice Chair, Linda Lockwood, who represents the Town of Volney, appreciated the crews who put out the fire and the state and local leaders who played a role during the process along the way.

 “The end of this fire will improve the quality of life for nearby property owners,” Lockwood said.
-“It also allows the county and its partners to move forward with finding new ownership for the facility and returning the property to productive use.”Was this your ticket? $40,000 winning Mega Millions ticket sold somewhere in Texas
+“It also allows the county and its partners to move forward with finding new ownership for the facility and returning the property to productive use.”Schumer asks for EPA’s help with burning ethanol plant silo pumping smelly smoke into Volney

 Oswego County is continuing to work with a creditor to help find a buyer for the site.
 The creditor, Brooklyn-based Highscore Capital owed millions by former Attis Ethanol and with an agreement in place.
 The agreement said that Oswego County will receive proceeds equal to Attis’ unpaid taxes upon the sale of the site and Highscore Capital will then retain excess funds to recoup some of its losses.